-For soil micro-organisms (and non-target arthropods other than bees in the previous versions of the guidance documents),, the exposure is not assessed separately from the effects but is included in the effects testing in a quantity and way that mimics more or less closely the worst cases of the intended use conditions (e.g., the PPP is mixed into soil, or onto a surface, which is then used directly in a toxicity test).
+For non-target arthropods other than bees and soil micro-organisms, the exposure is not assessed separately from the effects but is included in the effects testing in a quantity and way that mimics more or less closely the worst cases of the intended use conditions (e.g., the PPP is mixed into soil, or onto a surface, which is then used directly in a toxicity test).
 Thus, the effect of the combined, overall exposure is often measured directly, without quantifying the respective contributions of the different exposure routes.
 In addition, effects of direct application of spraying liquid to the arthropods are often measured.
-For non-target arthropods, this situation has, however, changed recently after the outcome of a second topic workshop for discussing the risk assessment protocol for these non-target arthropods (Candolfi et al, 2001).
+However, this situation is expected to change shortly after the outcome of a second topic workshop for discussing the risk assessment protocol for these non-target arthropods (Candolfi et al, 2001).
 The new proposal includes an initial tier assessment based on dose-response toxicity tests on two selected species.
 The results are presented as the standard LD50, where the dose is expressed as the application rate.
-These values are then compared with the expected exposure level, represented by overspray for incrop populations and spray drift in the case of off-crop populations.
+These values are then compared with the expected exposure level, represented by overspray for in-crop populations and spray drift in the case of off-crop populations.
 Results of field trials and laboratory assays are compared for selecting the extrapolation factors that should be applied to the laboratory LD50s, and, considering that a similar approach was used for bees, the workshop conclusions recommended the use of Hazard Quotients for expressing the risk characterisation.
 These conclusions are currently under debate for their incorporation in the regulatory protocol.
-The use of the term Hazard Quotient was selected following the proposal for bees, on the basis that in both cases the acceptability triggers where directly derived from field studies, instead of from conceptual considerations as in the case of the TER.
-The use of different terms for risk characterisation methods based on different methodological approaches can increase the transparency of the assessment and it is welcomed.
-However, the term HQ is used in same cases as equivalent to RQ.
-Efforts to harmonise risk characterization terminologies within and among the different guidelines should be encouraged.

 For birds and mammals, earthworms and bees, however, the assessment includes an exposure estimation and the effect prediction based on dose-response tests.
-Exposure is estimated as the residue levels in/on food items (treated plants, granules, drops of spraving liquid) and estimations of daily food uptake (from general biological/ecological data); PECsoil, or the direct application rate, for vertebrates, earthworms and bees respectively (of DG SANCO, 2002).
-A new guidance document on the Risk assessment for Birds and Mammals, adopted by DG SANCO in 2002 presents an updated proposal for assessing the risk of pesticides on terrestrial vertebrates.
-The opinion of the SCP on the draft document was requested and is available.
-The new document includes significant changes for assessing this risk, and covers new aspects such as refined exposures and biomagnification potential.
+Exposure is estimated as the residue levels in/on food items (treated plants, granules, drops of spraying liquid) and estimations of daily food uptake (from general biological/ecological data); PECsoil, or the direct application rate, for vertebrates, earthworms and bees respectively (of DG SANCO, 2002).